sea350/ustart_micro/backend/README.md

 This is the monolithic backend for the website.
 In the future, the various packages in this folder should be split off into their own microservices.

-//create tree so that we can specify what each folder is for

 ## api
 Contains api functions that allow data communication between outside this package